Pocket Guide: Shipping Firefox

 Further Reading/Useful links:

-As we deliver new features to our users we continually ask ourselves about the potential impacts, both positive and negative.
-In many new features we will run an experiment to gather data around these impacts.
+As we deliver new features to our users, we continually ask ourselves about the potential impacts, both positive and negative.
+For many new features, we will run an experiment to gather data around these impacts.
 A simple definition of an experiment is a way to measure how a change to our product affects how people use it.

 An experiment has three parts: